revk/ESP32-GPS/README.md

 The effect is that if you go at constant speed in a straight line you may only see a point every 10 minutes.
 If you stop/start or turn, then that point is logged.
 Lost points are discarded if within a distance from a straight line that is logged, this allows detail and concise logs.

-Point reduction on device is optional, and only if `packm` is set. `packs` being set (seconds) allows time to be included in the calculations.
+Point reduction on device is optional, and only if `packdist` is set. `packtime` being set (seconds) allows time to be included in the calculations.
 However, packing can be done as a port processing operation using the `json2gpx` tool.

 ## Log format